First charts 1788–1800

 Birdseye perspectives 1875–1940

 The advent of photography catalysed a new wave of ‘birdseye’ city maps, which showed buildings and landscapes in three-dimensions from aerial viewpoints.
 They were colour illustrations drawn from black and white photographs that were captured with new, relatively lightweight, roll film cameras flown by kites.
 A photographer on the ground would need to remotely guess when to release the camera shutter by pulling a string attached to the camera button.
-In the late 1800s, these usually were printed on high-quality paper as advertisements for printing companies, and were often published as colour supplements to newspapers and magazines.
+In the late 1800s, the birdseye maps usually were printed on high-quality, gloss paper as advertisements for printing companies, and were often published as poster supplements to newspapers and magazines.

-In the early 20th century, the Sydney Harbour Trust’s engineering department also used the birdseye perspective (a type of isometric drawing) technique to illustrate its designs for new wharves at Walsh Bay.
+In the early 20th century, the Sydney Harbour Trust’s engineering department used the birdseye (isometric) perspective drawing technique to illustrate its designs for the new docks precinct at Walsh Bay.
 These pre-construction perspectives could not be produced from photographs.

 Modern maps 1901–2004